Is the world a prison or a playground?

 “...a man’s suffering is similar to the behavior of a gas.
 If a certain quantity of gas is pumped into an empty chamber, it will fill the chamber completely and evenly, no matter how big the chamber.
 Thus suffering completely fills the human soul and conscious mind, no matter whether the suffering is great or little.
 Therefore the “size” of human suffering is absolutely relative.”

 So then, at various points in our lives, we all suffer.
 Knowing that it is inevitable should provide us with some solace.
-However, if this is the case, is the point of life to minimize suffering and maximize things like pleasure and happiness?
-Moreover, if so, what does that mean in our modern day society?
+If this is the case, is the point of life to minimize suffering and maximize things like pleasure and happiness?
+Moreover, if so, what does that mean in our modern-day society?

 It may be useful to start this part of our journey with a discussion around consciousness and how it changes from the time that we are children to adults.
 One thing that most of us probably admire is how healthy children look upon the world with wonder, curiosity, and awe.
 A striking thing to note here is that most adults, seemingly more so in the west, do not look at the world with this same magical or mystical essence.
 Why might this be?